Setting Up a MedusaJS Project with Coolify

 Summary and Conclusion

-By leveraging Coolify, developers can take advantage of a self-hosted system while reducing the complexity of infrastructure management.
+By using Coolify, developers can take advantage of a self-hosted system while reducing the complexity of infrastructure management.
 MedusaJS and Coolify together form a powerful and flexible solution for developing, deploying, and managing e-commerce projects.

 Congratulations!
 You now have a running MedusaJS project hosted with Coolify.
-With the knowledge gained, you can start developing and optimizing your own online store.
-The possibilities are endless, and there is much more to discover and learn in the world of MedusaJS and Coolify.
+With the knowledge gained, you can now start developing and optimizing your own online store.
+The possibilities are endless, and there is still much more to discover and learn in the world of MedusaJS and Coolify.

 Good luck with your new MedusaJS project!